 To make cherry ice cream, you do have to pit some cherries.
-Takes about 10 minutes with a paring knife, though I hear it's a lot faster with a cherry pitter.
+Takes about 10 minutes with a paring knife, but it's a lot faster if you use a cherry pitter.

-Cherry Ice Cream with Chocolate Chips Recipe
+Cherry Ice Cream with Chocolate Chips

 You can also try making this ice cream with yogurt instead of cream.
 Heat the cherries, sugar, salt, and milk first.
 Then let cool.
 Add 1 3/4 cup of full-fat yogurt and purée.
 Everything else is the same except no need to add lemon juice.